bhklab/readii_2_roqc/docs/devnotes/katy_notes.md

 *Plots*

-- [ ] Box plot of hazards for each image type and dataset to compare
+- [X] Box plot of hazards (c-indices) for each image type and dataset to compare

 ## Project Repo Organization Notes